Karim-2000/Arabic-Text-Detection-Recognition/READ-ME.markdown

 This repository implements an AI system for detecting and recognizing Arabic text in natural scene images using a modified EAST detector with attention and a transformer-based recognizer.
 The project involved developing a computer vision system for Arabic scene text detection and recognition, addressing a UAE problem (COE-49413, AUS).
 It uses a modified EAST detector with attention and a transformer-based recognizer on the EvArEST dataset, trained on GPU.
 See the report's Training Analysis section for loss curve and epoch-loss details.

+## Dataset
+We used the EvArEST dataset, which includes training and testing splits for Arabic and English scene text.
+Download from [https://github.com/HGamal11/EvArEST-dataset-for-Arabic-scene-text](https://github.com/HGamal11/EvArEST-dataset-for-Arabic-scene-text).
+- **Training**: Used for model training (`EvArEST/train/`).
+- **Testing**: Used for evaluation (`EvArEST/test/`).
+- **Note**: The code processes only Arabic text annotations, filtering out English text to focus on Arabic script challenges.

 ## Setup
 1. **Install dependencies**:
    ```bash